 - You have to provide the name, home address and Social Security number of the caregiver.

-We recommend that you file your taxes with H&R Block as it will make the tax season so much easier.
+We recommend that you file your taxes online as it will make the tax season so much easier.
 When filing they will ask you questions regarding your tax situation and will fill out all the correct tax forms for you.
-Here is link you can visit to find a discount coupon.

 They will let you know which tax deductions and credits are applicable to you so you can keep the maximum amount of your money.
 You can even use their free tax refund calculator to see how much money you can expect to get back.